Make-School-Courses/MOB-1.1-Introduction-to-Swift/05-Building-an-iOS-Game/README.md

 - 5 min Intro & Objectives
 - 5 min Breakout Activity
 - 10 min Introduction to SpriteKit - A Walkthrough
-- 20 min Let's build a simple game in SpriteKit - (I do)
+- 40 min Let's build a simple game in SpriteKit - (I do)
 - 10 min Break
-- 40 min Form groups and work on challenge 1 (You do)
+- 25 min Form groups and work on challenge 1 (You do)
-- 10 min Review and Q&A
 - 5 min Wrap up

 ## Objectives & Competencies